johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    The plucky, well, plucking of a stringed instrument provides a peppy introduction to this song.
-It reminds me of something you might hear in a Legend of Zelda soundtrack.
+    The plucking of a stringed instrument provides a peppy introduction to this song.
+It reminds me of something you might hear in a *Legend of Zelda* soundtrack.

     Alas, that chipper tone doesn’t hang around.
 Instead we leap into a terrible spoken word chunk in the middle, dinging an otherwise fine track.